kazaamjt/PoshBuildTools/README.md

 You can now use the Visual Studio Commands yourself or use the commands provided by the module.

-To change the target system, you will have to edit vcvarsall so that it defaults to your target system.
+To change the default target system, you will have to edit vcvarsall or linker object files so that it defaults to your target system.
-     (Default is x86.
+	(Default in vcvarsall is x86.
 Also note that the vcvarsall File is marked as readonly by default)

 The Microsoft.PowerShell_profile.ps1 File is an example of what your PS profile could be.